HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md

     -dxUsername <value>
     ```

-    Use this attribute to specify the password that is required for authenticating with the DX Core of the publisher <br/> (default: "")
+    Use this attribute to specify the password that is required for authenticating with the DX server of the publisher <br/> (default: "")

     ```
     -dxPassword <value>